Classic French Fish Recipe In 15 Minutes (Yes, Really!)

 The name “Meunière” translates to “miller’s wife,” referencing the flour used to coat the fish.
 This simple technique creates a crispy, golden crust that complements the delicate sweetness of the sole.
-It pairs perfectly with so many side dishes like roasted or mashed potatoes, roasted vegetables, and simple salads.
+It pairs perfectly with so many side dishes like creamy mashed potatoes, oven-roasted vegetables, and simple salads.

 Ingredient Overview